-Kinetic effects on waves at the magnetopause have been extensively studied using Vlasov theory based upon a homogeneous background [2, 3, 9, 17-19].
+Kinetic effects on mirror modes in the magnetosheath have been extensively studied using Vlasov theory based upon a homogeneous background [3,9,11,18-20].
 While these calculations provide very useful information about local threshold conditions, they do not account for kinetic effects that involve background gradients and boundary conditions.
 On the other hand, MHD wave analysis effectively deals with complicated boundary conditions and global gradients, but fails to account for important kinetic effects.

-While one- and two-dimensional hybrid simulations [8] have the advantage of describing many kinetic effects of ion, it is difficult to prescribe and maintain an realistic equilibrium magnetic field geometry with appropriate boundary conditions.
-Moreover, the extension of such models to include the important effects of curvature is not straightforward.
-We employ the kinetic-MHD approach which is an attempt to incorporate the most important ion kinetic effects into the MHD formalism [20, 21].
-The gyrokinetic equation, which is essentially the gyroaveraged Vlasov equation, is the cornerstone of the model.
+While one- and two-dimensional hybrid simulations [10,21] have the advantage of simulating many ion kinetic effects, it is difficult to prescribe and maintain a realistic steady state magnetic field geometry with appropriate boundary conditions.
+We employ the kinetic-MHD approach which is an attempt to incorporate the most important ion kinetic effects into the MHD formalism [22,23].
+The gyrokinetic equation, which is essentially the gyroaveraged Vlasov equation, is the cornerstone of the kinetic part of the model for this application.
 Moments of the gyrokinetic equation are taken and provide a modified momentum equation and Ohm's law.
-This approach retains the important kinetic effects of Landau damping and gradient drift as well as the physics associated with the ion magnetic gradient and curvature drifts.
-Moreover, it is straightforward to generalized this model to realistic two or three dimensional equilibrium profiles.
+This approach retains the important kinetic effects of Landau damping and diamagnetic drift as well as the physics associated with the ion magnetic gradient and curvature drifts.
+Moreover, it is straightforward to generalize this model to account for realistic two or three dimensional equilibrium profiles.

 The organization of this paper is as follows.
 We shall briefly review the mirror mode and point out the important consequences introduced by (a) background gradients in the equilibrium and (b) kinetic effects.
 We present the kinetic-MHD model for the mirror mode which includes these effects.
-Then, we solve for the global mirror eigenmodes using a onedimensional equilibrium based upon typical observations and interpret the results.
-Finally, a conclusion and discussion is given.
+Then, we solve for the global mirror eigenmodes using a one-dimensional equilibrium based upon typical observations and interpret the results.
+Then we will present a discussion of our results in relation to wave observations and simulation results.
+Finally, we give a summary.